ppopoff/scala-course/README.md

 ## The course structure and organization
-The course consists of three parts: textbook, codebook and the studying plan (this page obviously).
+The course consists of three parts: textbook, codebook and this page which contains studying plan.
 Textbook contains a number of chapters that are represented as markdown files.
-Each chapter contains a number of parts that contain theoretical materials, and assignments in `assignment.md` file.
+Each chapter contains a number of parts that contain theoretical materials.
+Soma chapters contain assignments.

   1. the Textbook consists of
     - a number of topics that contain theoretical materials that will be enough to complete the practical part of the course.
     - hyperlinks to various resources where you can read more about the topic
-  2. Code book contains a set of templates with stubs for practical part.
+  2. Code book contains a set of examples and stubs for the first two assignments.

 ## The timeline